 Principle Ref.
 Recommendation Ref.
-Notification of Departure Explanation for Departure 2 2.2; 2.3 The Chairman is the Managing Director of the Company The board considers that the executive role carried out by the Chairman (David McSweeney) is in the best interests of the Company for the following reasons: (a) as the founder of the Company, Mr McSweeney's leadership, both from a long-term strategic and short-term day-to-day operational perspective is critical to the successful development of the Company; (b) given that the Group is in an exploration and evaluation phase, the board considers that the need for a separate Managing Director is not yet critical; and (c) as a result of (a), the carrying out of both roles by Mr McSweeney is in line with expectations of current investors and key to the attraction of future investors.
-The board intends to reconsider the duality of Mr McSweeney's role and the merits of appointing a new Managing Director as the Company moves closer to production.
+Notification of Departure Explanation for Departure 2 2.2; 2.3 The Chairman is the Managing Director of the Company The board considers that the executive rol carried out by the Chairman (Davi McSweeney) is in the best interests of th Company for the following reasons: (a) as the founder of the Company, M McSweeney's leadership, both from long-term strategic and short-term day-to day operational perspective is critical t the successful development of th Company; (b) given that the Group is in an exploration and evaluation phase, the board consider that the need for a separate Managin Director is not yet critical; and (c) as a result of (a), the carrying out of bot roles by Mr McSweeney is in line witt expectations of current investors and ke to the attraction of future investors.
+The board intends to reconsider the duality of Mr McSweeney's role and the merits of appointing a new Managing Director as th Company moves closer to production.
 2 2.4 There was no Nomination Committee In the board's view there are no efficiencies to be gained by establishing a separate Nomination Committee.
 The full board carries out the functions of the Nomination Committee.
 4 4.3 There was no audit committee The full board carries out the functions of the audit committee.
 Of the three directors, two are considered independent.
 The Board considers that it is not necessary to form an audit committee at this stage given the size of the Company.
 9 9.2 There was no separate Remuneration Committee The full board carried out the functions of the Remuneration Committee.
 All matters of remuneration were determined by the board in accordance with the Corporations Act 2001 requirements, especially in respect of related party transactions.
 That is, no director participated in any deliberation regarding his own remuneration or related issues.

-Financial Report

-30 June 2007
+Avalon Minerals Ltd Financial report - 30 June 2007

 Contents Page

 Financial report

-Income Statement 23
+Income Statement 18

-Balance Sheet 24
+Balance Sheet 19

-Statement of Changes in Equity 25
+Statement of Changes in Equity 20

-Cash Flow Statement 26
+Cash Flow Statement 21

-Notes to the Financial Statements 27
+Notes to the Financial Statements 22

-Directors' Declaration 51
+Directors' Declaration 46

-Independent audit report to the members 52
+Independent audit report to the members 47